Their 70 Weeks Of Daniel Exposed

 Our later and shorter timeline for this period in which we were active participants concurs with:

-If Darius was the king in Ezra 7-10 & Nehemiah, then he was being addressed as Artaxerxes.
-And it was only 13 months after the Temple was rebuilt when Darius sent Ezra "to beautify the House of the L-rd in Jerusalem" (Ezra 7:27).
+4. If Darius was also the king in Ezra 7-10 & Nehemiah, he was being addressed there as Artaxerxes.
+And it was 13 months after the Temple was rebuilt when Darius sent Ezra "to glorify the House of the L-rd in Jerusalem" (Ezra 7:27).

 Floyd Nolen Jones Th.D, Ph.D The Chronology of the Old Testament p.
 241, 23rd Edition: